ldenso34046/ldenso34046.github.io/README.md

 Weather radar and alert data courtesy of the National Weather Service.
 The map can be accessed at <https://ldenso34046.github.io/weather/>.

-## Utah Natural Attractions Photo Map Tour
+## Utah Natural Attractions Photomap Tour
-A photo map showing the location, descriptions, and photos of various natural sites and attractions in Utah.
-Clicking a marker brings up a pop-up window with information about each site.
+A map showing the locations and names of various natural sites and attractions in Utah.
+Clicking one of the markers brings up a pop-up window with a description of each site, along with an image.

+Basemap courtesy of ESRI and National Geographic.
+All images belong to their respective owners.
 The map can be accessed at <https://ldenso34046.github.io/utahphotomap/>.